Recognize fraudulent emails and websites

 “PayPal: You spent $1293.17 USD at The Home Depot.
 If you did not make this transaction please login at paypal.mobileservice2013.com/txn?id=178948 to stop this transaction.
 Thank You.”

-Fraudsters will use an automated system to make voice calls about urgent account problems and ask the victim for account information.
+Fraudsters sometimes use an automated system to make voice calls, reporting urgent account problems and asking for account information.
 This is called Vishing.
 Here’s an example of what a vishing call might sound like:

 "This is PayPal calling about a possible fraudulent transaction on your account.
 Please enter your PIN now to hear the transaction details.
 We need your immediate response to block this transaction."

 When users enter their PIN or password, scammers get vital information to access the account.
 So never provide any account information unless you initiated the phone call.

 Caller ID can’t be trusted.
 Even if the Caller ID says “PayPal,” it’s not enough for you to trust the call.
 Scammers can easily fake a Caller ID, and it’s impossible to be sure the call is coming from where it says it is.